-Professor of Economics, University of Lausanne; CEPR Research Fellow
+Professor of Economics, Faculty of Business and Economics (HEC Lausanne), University of Lausanne; CEPR Research Fellow

 Recent work by Dominic Rohner